Tuesday, October 14, 2008

 Level Two Description

-Open to students who have successfully completed either PMCC's Level One; Rio Rewards or Art Clay Silver's Level One certification programs, experienced metal clay users will enjoy the ability to enhance their jewelry making skills with more advanced techniques.
+Open to students who have successfully completed either PMCC's Level One; Rio Rewards or Art Clay Silver's Level One certification programs.
+These experienced metal clay users will enjoy the ability to enhance their jewelry making skills with more advanced techniques.

 This next level of instruction packs a myriad of complex skills into four compact projects.
 The ability to professionally finish a piece to a true mirror finish; complete a necklace with a handmade, one of a kind clasp; inexpensively gold plate your own work or set beautiful stones like turquoise, lapis or mother of pearl using traditional fabrication techniques (in addition to the other skills taught) will provide you with a wider range of design options and broaden your ability to create a signature style.